ramsesproject/dsi/README.md

 * google-cloud-storage v1.26.0

-The jupyter notebook can be run anywhere (need WAS connection), the SDK we used to initiate transfer is globus-sdk 1.8.0
+The jupyter notebook can be run anywhere (need WAS connection), the SDK we used to initiate transfer is globus-sdk 1.8.0 please refer to https://globus-sdk-python.readthedocs.io/ for tutoal to create your applicationa and obtain your credential for remote code access and control.

 ## storage service for experiment
 * We applied a free trail account on [wasabi](https://wasabi.com/) for our wasabi experiments.